UnREAL Recap: Essential Honesty

 He has a point, she decides.
 Quinn and Rachel’s way isn’t working, and that’s how they “lose” her to Chet’s vision.
 This more than just about Serena, though: It’s about Chet choosing 23-year-old Crystal over Quinn; it’s about Quinn and Rachel choosing their careers over everything else.
 Look where it’s got them!
 Talking about Serena in the control room, Madison says, “She is what my friends call an ‘old sad’ … somebody who made the biggest mistake ever and chose her job over her career over a boyfriend.”
 The divide between Quinn/Rachel and Chet/Madison is only getting wider now that Serena’s gone over to the Chet side.

-Alas, Serena puts on the sexy dress and demands a one-on-one with Billy the Trump-voting race car driver.
+Alas, Serena puts on the sexy dress and demands a one-on-one with Billy the Trump-voting race-car driver.
 Quinn puts on a brave face — after all, she’s got a TV show to produce and this guy is good TV.
 Meanwhile, Rachel tries to push the meek Owen in Serena’s direction. (“Go and save her!” she urges.)
-When that doesn’t work, she gives up entirely, planning karaoke challenge that ends with the men in fisticuffs — but only after Rachel eggs on Sergei (the dangerous Russian one) to start a fight with Billy. (“You have a Russian soul, there’s a darkness in you,” he says to Rachel.
+When that doesn’t work, she gives up entirely, planning a karaoke challenge that ends with the men in fisticuffs — but only after Rachel eggs on Sergei (the dangerous Russian one) to start a fight with Billy. (“You have a Russian soul, there’s a darkness in you,” he says to Rachel.
 She really can’t go one scene without being hit on, huh?)
-Quinn is drunk in the control room with boss Gary by her side, ordering her to shut it down before they get sued again (God, if he only knew…), but she knows good TV is just around the corner.
+Quinn is drunk in the control room with boss Gary by her side, ordering her to shut it down before they get sued again (God, if he only knew … ), but she knows good TV is just around the corner.
 She’s right: Serena gets knocked over mid-scuffle and then scooped up by one of the suitors.
 Romance!
 Save that one for the promo.
 Here’s a not-so-subtle reminder that Quinn is actually quite good at her job.

 Turns out, race car Billy does threaten to sue and that’s why Serena makes a deal with the producers to keep him around.
 (On top of that, Chet donates to a charity and Everlasting does a shameless advert for Billy Byrd’s Racing Accessories.)
 Not very important, but we’re officially given a reason as to why Billy stays.
 He’s not the only suitor standing out this episode, though: Keep your eyes on sweet guy Owen, who tells Serena he liked her better before she put on the flashy dress.